intershop/intershop-pwa/docs/concepts/styling-behavior.md

 ## Optimization

-For bundled styles optimization [PurgeCSS](https://purgecss.com/) is used.
+The PWA uses [PurgeCSS](https://purgecss.com/) for bundled styles optimization.
-Please read [the additional documentation](../guides/optimizations.md#purgecss) regarding the usage and configuration of PurgeCSS in the Intershop PWA.
+Please read [the additional documentation](../guides/optimizations.md#purgecss) for information on the usage and configuration of PurgeCSS in the Intershop PWA.

 ## References